kulcsarrudolf/pasztor.at/content/blog/2018-12-31-monitoring-basics.md

 ---
+slug: monitoring-basics
+authors:
+- janos
 categories: blog
 date: "2018-12-31T00:00:00Z"
 publishDate: "2018-12-31T00:00:00Z"
 summary: Monitoring your application is critical.
 But how do you do it?
 What are the important things you need to watch out for?
-fbimage: posts/monitoring-basics.png
+images:
-googleimage: posts/monitoring-basics.png
+- posts/monitoring-basics.png
 preview: posts/monitoring-basics.jpg
-sharing:
-  discord: '@everyone Are you monitoring your devops stack?
-Or did you just install
-    a monitoring system?'
-  facebook: 'Are you #monitoring your #devops stack?
-Or did you just install a monitoring
-    system?'
-  linkedin: 'Are you #monitoring your #devops stack?
-Or did you just install a monitoring
-    system?'
-  patreon: Are you monitoring your devops stack?
-Or did you just install a monitoring
-    system?
-  twitter: 'Are you #monitoring your #devops stack?
-Or did you just install a monitoring
-    system?'
 tags:
 - DevOps
-- Monitoring
 title: 'Monitoring: Basics'
-twitter_card: summary_large_image
-twitterimage: posts/monitoring-basics.png
 ---

 If you ask a sysadmin what the most important thing in running an infrastructure is, they are either going to say